Customizing list views

 The default list view shows fixed columns for each list type and provides basic filtering on each column.
 A Query Builder on list views enables you to create complex queries through the UI (rather than the Using the Search and Reporting service) and immediately see the results in the list.

-The default list view for each node type shows predefined columns.
-You can customize these views by using the Customize Columns tab of the Query Builder.
-For example, the default list view for hosts shows the Virtual column, which might not be useful to you.
+The default list view for each node type shows pre-defined columns.
+You can customize these views using the Customize Columns tab of the Query Builder.
+For example, the default list view for hosts shows the Virtual column which might not be useful to you.

 How the three pane selection tool works

-The three-pane selection tool enables you to select an attribute to add as a column or follow relationships to other nodes, from which you can select attributes to add as a column.
+The three pane selection tool enables you to select an attribute to add as a column, or follow relationships to other nodes from which you can select attributes to add as a column.
 Relationships are displayed with a following right arrow (►).
-Scroll down the left pane and select the attribute that you require.
+Scroll down the left hand pane and select the attribute that you require.

-Search in the left hand pane of the three pane selection tool for the attribute that you want to add.
-You can use the lookup tool or scroll through the list.
+Search in the left hand pane of the three pane selection tool for the attribute that you wish to add.
+You can use the lookup tool, or scroll through the list.
 Additionally, beneath each pane is a lookup tool into which you can enter text to locate attributes by name.
-When you enter text, a list of matches is displayed; from this list, you can select the attribute or relationship to use.
+When you enter text a drop down list of matches is displayed, from which you can select the attribute or relationship to use.

 - Clicking a relationship in the second pane populates the third pane in the selection tool with the attributes and relationships of the destination node in the same way as before.